-If a parent's behaviour is a cause for concern, a school can ask him/her to leave the school premises.
+If a parent's behavior is a cause for concern, a school can ask him/her to leave the school premises.
 In serious cases the school or the local authority can notify them in writing that their implied licence to be on school premises has been temporarily revoked, subject to any representations that the parent may wish to make.
-The school will always give the parent the opportunity to formally express their views on the decision to bar in writing.
+The school should always give the parent the opportunity to formally express their views on the decision to bar in writing.

-The decision to bar will be reviewed taking into account any representations made by the parent and either confirmed or lifted.
-The decision will be notified in writing and, if the bar is confirmed, the parent will be notified in writing, explaining how long the bar will be in place.
+The decision to bar should then be reviewed taking into account any representations made by the parent and either confirmed or lifted.
+If the decision is confirmed the parent should be notified in writing, explaining how long the bar will be in place.

 Anyone wishing to complain about being barred can do so, by letter or email, to the Headteacher or Chair of Governors.
-However complaints about barring cannot be escalated to the Department for Education.
-Once the school's own Complaints Procedure has been completed, the complainant may wish to seek their own independent advice.
+However, complaints about barring cannot be escalated to the Department for Education.
+Once the school's own complaints procedure has been completed, the only remaining avenue of appeal is through the Courts; independent legal advice must therefore be sought.